Jeffrey Haas, Director of Bands

 John W. Luckenbill III has been the Associate Director of Bands at Ridgewood High School since the fall of 2011.
 He currently is the director of the Marching Band and brass ensembles, co-conducts the Symphonic Band and Concert Band, teaches 21st Century Music Production at RHS, and runs the RHS Recording Studio and Club.
 He also taught 5th grade instrumental music at Hawes Elementary School during his first 2 years teaching in Ridgewood.
 Originally from Shrewsbury, NJ, Mr. Luckenbill received a Bachelor of Music Education degree from Michigan State University in the spring of 2011, and his Master of Music in Music Education from Kent State University in spring of 2016.

-Since beginning at RHS, Mr. Luckenbill has brought the RHS Marching Band program to new heights; growing the membership from 81 to 116 students in 5 years, and recently earning a 2nd place finish at the 2018 USBands National Championships with the Cadets Award for Excellence.
+Since beginning at RHS, Mr. Luckenbill has brought the RHS Marching Band program to new heights; growing the membership from 81 to 116 students within the first 5 years.
+The RHSMB has now placed in the top 3 in the last 6 USBands National Championships (from 2014-2019).
 The band was also featured on CBS-WLNY TV’s morning show, “The Couch” during the fall of 2013.
 In 2016, Mr. Luckenbill was named a Positive Coaching Alliance “Double Goal Coach Award” winner (1 of only 50 in the United States) for his work with the marching band.
 The award is given to coaches who strive to win while also teaching life lessons through their activity.

 During his time at Michigan State University, Mr. Luckenbill was in many performing ensembles offered through the University.
 He was a part of the Spartan Marching Band trumpet section where his peers selected him as trumpet section and squad leader for 3 years during his 5 years in the band.
 He also participated in the MSU Spartan Brass, the men’s and women’s basketball and hockey band, where he was section leader for 4 of his 5 years.
 Marching Band and Spartan Brass led him to travel with each team across the nation to 2 Final Fours and 4 bowl games.
 Mr. Luckenbill was principal trumpet of the MSU Symphony Band and performed with the MSU Wind Symphony.
 He performed with a scholarship brass quintet throughout his years at MSU, where they performed outreach concerts and recitals.